- Application areas

 Internet of Things

 My main focus is to ensure that the "Internet-of-Things" does not become the "Internet-of-things-that-are-either-plugged-in-a-socket-or-constantly-require-new-batteries" .
-Therefore, I work mainly with projects that focus on communication technologies and algorithms that are designed to minimize energy consumption to a degree, so it can potentially run for years on a small battery or on energy harvested from the environment (e.g. from a solar cell)
+Therefore, I work mainly with projects that focus on communication technologies and algorithms that are designed to minimise energy consumption to a degree, so it can potentially run for years on a small battery or on energy harvested from the environment (e.g. from a solar cell)

 My core competence is to navigate the cross field between software, hardware and the physical world.
 I have a great interest in how sensor technology can measure the reality – including the body.
 At the same time, I find the "difficult" problems most interesting.